jongha/jquery-jsontotable/README.md

 [![Coverage Status](https://coveralls.io/repos/jongha/jquery-jsontotable/badge.png)](https://coveralls.io/r/jongha/jquery-jsontotable)
 [![Dependency Status](https://gemnasium.com/jongha/jquery-jsontotable.png)](https://gemnasium.com/jongha/jquery-jsontotable)

-This plugin can convert json data type to table for html.
+This plugin can convert JSON data type to table for html.
 JSON, or JavaScript Object Notation, is an open standard format that uses human-readable text to transmit data objects consisting of attribute–value pairs.
 It is used primarily to transmit data between a server and web application, as an alternative to XML.
-In these reasons todays many applications use json data format for data transferring.
-And you need json to table converter for html display.
+In these reasons todays many applications use JSON data format for data transferring.
+And you need JSON to table converter for html display.
 Let's fork and use this.
 Thanks.

 ## `Usage`